chathumal93/Realtime-Sentinel1-Flood-Mapping/README.md

 # Realtime-Sentinel1-Flood-Mapping
-A Realtime Flood Mapping Approach ( Change Thresholding) Using Sentinel 1 Synthetic Aperture Radar Data with Open Source Python Packages.
+A Realtime Flood Mapping Approach ( Change Thresholding) Using Sentinel 1 Synthetic Aperture Radar Data with Open Source Python libraries.

 # Objective
 This script will give the user access to process Sentinel 1 (Synthetic Aperture Radar) data to detect water areas after a disaster, especially a flood, typhoon, or storm.